RodrigoCastroAndrade/Address-Book/README.md

 https://doc.qt.io/qtvstools/qtvstools-qt-widgets-application.html

-I followed this tutorial for my own practice, as I plan to use Qt in a future personal project.
+I followed this tutorial for my own practice, as I plan to use the Qt framework in a future personal project.